ibmjstart/bluemix-java-sample-twitter-influence-app/README.md

 #### • Download IBM Bluemix Plug-in ####

-You will also need to download the Cloud Foundry plug-in for Eclipse.
+You will also need to download the IBM Bluemix plug-in for Eclipse.
 To do this, go to Eclipse and follow the instructions below:

   1. Click: Help > Eclipse Marketplace...
   2. Search: "Bluemix"